qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/networkanalysis.rst

        that can be serviced by the start points, for the given cost.

+**Algorithm ID**: ``qgis:serviceareafromlayer``

+.. include:: qgis_algs_include.rst
+  :start-after: **algorithm_code_section**
+  :end-before: **end_algorithm_code_section**

 .. _qgisserviceareafrompoint:

 Service area (from point)
 -------------------------
 Returns all the edges or parts of edges of a network that can be reached within a given distance or time, starting from a point feature.
-This allows the evaluation of accessibility within a network, eg what are the places I can navigate to on a road network without spending a cost greater than a given value (the cost can be distance or time).
+This allows the evaluation of accessibility within a network, e.g. what are the places I can navigate to on a road network without spending a cost greater than a given value (the cost can be distance or time).

 Parameters
 ..........